 57. The report describes WFP's use of its strategic financing facilities in 2023.
 This includes advance financing for programmes provided through internal project lending (IPL) and the Immediate Response Account (IRA); the anticipatory procurement of food through the Global Commodity Management Facility (GCMF); and corporate services financing.
 The report also indicates that the Executive Board is requested to approve delegating the authority for approving the ceiling of the Immediate Response Account for Preparedness facility from the Executive Board to the WFP Executive Director.
 According to the report, the proposed delegation will streamline decision-making and enhance responsiveness.
 The Executive Board will still retain overall oversight of strategic financing mechanisms and risk management.
-The Advisory Committee trusts that updated information on changes to the ceiling, balances and actual usage of the IRA financing facility will be provided to the Executive Board on a regular basis.
+The Advisory Committee trusts that updated information on changes to the Executive Board on a regular basis.